nexcess/magento-turpentine/README.md

 then if you still need help, open a bug report in GitHub's [issue tracker](https://github.com/nexcess/magento-turpentine/issues).

+Please do not use Magento Connect's Reviews or (especially) the Q&A for support.
+There isn't a way for me to reply to reviews and the Q&A moderation is very slow.

 ## How it works

 The extension works in two parts, page caching and block (ESI/AJAX) caching.
 A